From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Preliminary: Local vs Global Pruning

 where \(f\) is the forward function, \(X\) denotes the inputs, \(W\) is the original (pre-trained) weight, \(M\) is the binary mask indicating which weights remain.
 Following the idea from OBD~\cite{NIPS1989_6c9882bb} of conducting the Taylor series towards loss distance on parameter perturbation caused by pruning, we have element-wise importance given by

 where $I_{W_i^j}$ marks the $j-{th}$ estimated importance of element in $\theta$, $H_{jj}$ is diagonal of the hessian matrix.
 Global pruning has been extensively studied in smaller networks such as CNNs, Vision Transformers, and compact language models~\cite{molchanov2016pruning,yang2023globalvisiontransformerpruning,diao2023pruningdeepneuralnetworks}, consistently outperforming local approaches~\cite{blalock2020state,diao2023pruningdeepneuralnetworks}.
-In LLMs, LLM-Pruner~\cite{ma2023llm} applies Eq.~\ref{eq:score_glocal} for element-wise importance and explores structure-level aggregation, while LoRAPrune~\cite{zhang2024loraprunestructuredpruningmeets} adapts it to LoRA for memory-efficient fine-tuning.
+In LLMs, SparseLLM \cite{bai2024sparsellmglobalpruningpretrained} approximates Eq.~\ref{eqt:global_pruning} through a sequence of block-level reconstruction constraints with iterative hidden-state updates to propagate pruning effects across blocks.
+LLM-Pruner~\cite{ma2023llm} applies Eq.~\ref{eq:score_glocal} for element-wise importance and explores structure-level aggregation, while LoRAPrune~\cite{zhang2024loraprunestructuredpruningmeets} adapts it to LoRA for memory-efficient fine-tuning.
 Although higher-order derivatives can be included, prior work in both CNNs and LLMs~\cite{ma2023llm,molchanov2019importanceestimationneuralnetwork,zhang2024loraprunestructuredpruningmeets} shows that first-order information alone is sufficient for competitive results.

 \textbf{Motivation.} While local structured pruning is appealing for its efficiency, it remains fundamentally task-agnostic.
 These methods minimize layer-wise reconstruction errors to preserve input–output similarity with the dense model, which maintains perplexity and generic zero-shot behavior but does not optimize downstream accuracy.
 As shown in Table \ref{tab:local_pruning_downstream}, we evaluate local methods on CMQA using Llama 2-13B under two calibration settings: a generic C4 corpus and task-specific CMQA samples.
 Even with task-informed calibration, the improvement is marginal, indicating that local pruning cannot effectively exploit task signals.